-Active ingredient in this medicine: atropine sulfate monohydrate
+Active ingredients: atropine sulfate

-What this medicine is for
+What it is used for

 INDICATIONS AS AT 30 SEPTEMBER 2003 : Surgery: Atropine may be given as a pre-anaesthetic medication to inhibit excessive salivary and bronchial secretions and to diminish the risk of vagal inhibition of the heart.
 The use of atropine as an antisialogogue is rarely necessary since the introduction of halothane and similar anaesthetics in place of ether anaesthesia.
 After surgery atropine may also be administered concurrently with anticholinesterase agents (e.g. neostigmine, physostigmine) when used to terminate curarisation to counteract the adverse muscarinic effects of these drugs.
 Cardiopulmonary resuscitation: Atropine may be used during cardiopulmonary resuscitation to treat sinus bradycardia and associated hypotension, and increased ventricular irritability.
 Anticholinesterase Poisoning: Atropine sulfate is also used in the treatment of sinus bradycardia induced by organophosphate pesticides, Amanita muscaria mushrooms or other compounds with anticholinesterase activity.
 A cholinesterase reactivator, e.g. pralidoxime iodide, may be given concurrently.

 - Store below 25 degrees Celsius

 You should seek medical advice in relation to medicines and use only as directed by a healthcare professional.